A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis

 \section{Bayesian full spectral fitting}

-The task of simultaneously constrain the stellar population parameters, including the IMF slope, from integrated galaxy light is a very difficult process that requires high \ac{SNR} spectra and careful stellar population modeling.
+The task of simultaneously constraining the stellar population parameters, including the IMF slope, from integrated galaxy light is a very difficult process that requires high \ac{S/N} spectra and careful stellar population modeling.
 Moreover, there are several degeneracies, particularly in the optical, between the IMF and other stellar population parameters \citep{2011ApJ...729..148W, 2014MNRAS.438.1483S,2015AAS...22530905T,2016ApJ...821...39M,2017MNRAS.464.3597L, 2020ApJ...902...12F}.
-In this context, a Bayesian full-spectrum fitting offers an appropriate method to properly determine stellar population parameters with realistic uncertainties \citep[e.g.][]{2012ApJ...760...70V,2014ApJ...780...33C, 2017ApJ...841...68V, 2018MNRAS.479.2443V, 2018ApJ...854..139C}.
+In this context, a Bayesian full-spectrum fitting offers an appropriate method to properly determine stellar population parameters with realistic uncertainties \citep[e.g.,][]{2012ApJ...760...70V,2014ApJ...780...33C, 2017ApJ...841...68V, 2018MNRAS.479.2443V, 2018ApJ...854..139C, 2019MNRAS.485.5256Z}.